2KAbhishek/tdo/README.md

 - bat (optional, for syntax highlighting in search)

 - `NOTES_DIR` env variable pointing to your notes directory
+- `TODO_DIR` optional, env variable pointing to your todos directory, if missing `NOTES_DIR/todos` will be used
-- `JOURNAL_DIR` env variable pointing to your journal directory (optional, if you want to have a separate journal)
+- `JOURNAL_DIR` optional, env variable pointing to your journal directory, if missing `NOTES_DIR/entries` will be used

 - `EDITOR` env variable set to your choice of editor

 ### 💻 Installation